-They cover a wide range of themes that are of interest to LME and other marine managers.
-Each Toolkit is also a self-standing document, which covers its topic at the level of detail needed by its target audience.
-However, each section of the Toolkit describes a distinct method that is potentially relevant to management of LME/MPA/ICM/MSP/climate change adaptation.
-Users can move sequentially through each Toolkit or go directly to the sections that are relevant to their needs.
+Each toolkit is also a self-standing document, which covers its topic at the level of detail needed by its target audience.
+However, each section of the Toolkit describes a distinct method that is potentially relevant to management of LME/MPA/ICM/MSP/climate change adaptation interventions.
+Users can move sequentially through each toolkit or go directly to the sections that are relevant to their needs.

 Learn more about the Toolkits and how to use them by downloading our introductory brochure.